Éditeur de la source HTMLRupture de ligne

-Problem solving rainbow (Open problem solving rainbow) Print, laminate and glue onto a piece of cardboard or the wall.
-Sit down with the group to present the problem solving rainbow.
+(Open problem solving rainbow) Print, laminate, and glue on a piece of cardboard or the wall.
+Sit down with your group to present the problem-solving rainbow.
 Explain each illustration on the rainbow.
-The illustrations represent the steps which can help them resolve conflicts with their peers or soothe their own frustrations.
+The illustrations represent the steps that can help children resolve conflicts with their peers or soothe their own frustrations.
 Reserve a corner of the daycare for problem solving.
 Set up a table with two chairs, small rugs, or cushions.
 If you prefer, simply use colored tape to define the space.
-Make sure the problem solving rainbow is displayed for all to see.
-Make it clear that from now on, whenever there is a conflict between friends, they are to go to the problem solving corner to discuss it step by step.
+Make sure the problem-solving rainbow is displayed for all to see.
+Make it clear that from now on, whenever there is a conflict between friends, they are to go to the problem-solving corner to discuss it step by step.
 When they feel they have resolved the problem, they must call on you, their daycare worker, and explain the solution they have found to verify that it is in everyone's best interest.

 CIRCLE TIME